oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Any one of the subject token types described in Section 3 of OAuth 2.0 Token Exchange {{RFC8693}} except the Refresh Token type (i.e., `urn:ietf:params:oauth:token-type:refresh_token`).
 * A URN type name when the subject token is a self-signed JWT, as described below.
 * A URN type name when the subject token is an unsigned JSON object, as described below.
-* A custom URI agreed to between requesters and the Txn-Token Service.
+* A custom URN agreed to between requesters and the Txn-Token Service.
 The Txn-Token Service MAY support other token formats, which MAY be specified in the `subject_token_type` parameter.

 ### Self-Signed Subject Token Type {#self-signed-subject-token-type}
 A requester MAY use a self-signed JWT as a `subject_token` value.
 In that case, the requester MUST set the `subject_token_type` value to: `urn:ietf:params:oauth:token-type:self_signed`.
 This self-signed JWT MUST contain the following claims: